 Unauthorized access to any campus building is subject to adjudication through the Student Code of Conduct.

-Vacuum cleaners and carts are loaned to students at the RHO.
+Vacuum cleaners are loaned to students at the Harbin Key Room.
 Students who do not return the equipment in specified time frame are charged a late fee.
 Full replacement costs for non-returned items are charged to the student’s account.

 No remodeling of rooms, apartments, and townhouses or their furnishings is permitted.
 Lofts, hammocks, or shelving may not be installed.
 Furniture may only be used in its intended manner and not reversed, flipped, unbolted, or removed from the room; even if the occupancy of the room is less than the capacity designated.
 Residents are responsible to keep all furniture in their room or apartment.
 No item may be removed or placed elsewhere in the community.
 Removal of room/apartment furniture can be subject to adjudication through the Code of Student Conduct.